Breaking news: according to CopyBlogger, 80% of all readers never make it past the headline.

 What is headline testing?

-Definition: headline testing consists in creating several title variations for the same article (or online media piece) in order to find out which one performs the best.
+Definition: headline testing consists of creating several title variations for the same article (or online media piece) in order to find out which one performs the best.

 Based on your objectives, headline testing can be used to track several metrics such as: